An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Introduction

 Furthermore, we would like to point out that the improvement of convergence rate is essentially credited to fully preserving the stochastic convolution in the time-stepping scheme \eqref{eq:full.Tamed-AEE}.
-Such a kind of accelerating technique is originally due to Jentzen and Kloeden \cite{jentzen2009overcoming}, simulating nearly linear parabolic SPDEs and has been further examined and extended in different settings \cite{jentzen2011efficient,wang2015note, wang2014higher,qi2017accelerated,lord2016modified}, where a globally Lipschitz condition imposed on nonlinearity is indispensable.
-When the nonlinearity grows super-linearly and the globally Lipschitz condition is thus violated, one can in general not expect the usual accelerated exponential time-stepping schemes converge in the strong sense, based on the observation that the standard Euler method strongly diverges for ordinary (finite dimensional) SDEs \cite{hutzenthaler2011strong}.
-To address this issue, we introduce a taming technique originally used in \cite{hutzenthaler2012strong,wang2013tamed,Tretyakov2013fundamental,hutzenthaler15MEMAMS} for ordinary SDEs, and propose a nonlinearity-tamed version of accelerated exponential Euler scheme for the time discretization.
-Analyzing the strong convergence rate is, however, much more difficult than that in the finite dimensional SDE setting (see section \ref{sect:full-discretization}).
+Such a kind of accelerating technique was used by Jentzen and Kloeden \cite{jentzen2009overcoming}, to solve nearly linear parabolic SPDEs and has been further examined and extended in different settings \cite{jentzen2011efficient,wang2015note, wang2014higher,qi2017accelerated,lord2016modified}, where a globally Lipschitz condition imposed on nonlinearity is indispensable in the error analysis.
+When the nonlinearity grows super-linearly and the globally Lipschitz condition is thus violated, one can in general not expect the usual accelerated exponential time-stepping schemes converge in the strong sense, based on the observations in \cite{beccari2019strong, hutzenthaler2011strong}.
+To address this issue, we introduce a taming technique previously used in \cite{hutzenthaler2012strong,wang2013tamed,Tretyakov2013fundamental,hutzenthaler15MEMAMS,hutzenthaler2013exponential} for ordinary SDEs, and propose a nonlinearity-tamed version of accelerated exponential Euler scheme for the time discretization.
+Although the idea of constructing the explicit scheme in this paper is inspired by the aforementioned works, the approach of the error analysis for the full discretization of the stochastic Allen-Cahn equation with space-time white noise is original and much more involved than that in both the finite dimensional non-globally Lipschitz SDE setting and the globally Lipschitz SPDE {{setting}} (see section \ref{sect:full-discretization}).
+Moreover, our approach is much easier than that in \cite{Becker2017strong}, also treating explicit full-discrete schemes for Allen-Cahn type SPDEs.